Lambert-Nguyen/cosmo-management/docs/backend/STAFF_PORTAL_DOCUMENTATION.md

-# 👥 AriStay Staff Portal Documentation
+# 👥 Cosmo Management Staff Portal Documentation

 ## 🌟 Overview

-The AriStay Staff Portal provides specialized web interfaces for different types of property management staff.
+The Cosmo Management Staff Portal provides specialized web interfaces for different types of property management staff.
 Each role has a customized dashboard and workflow optimized for their specific responsibilities.

 ## 🔐 Access & Authentication